Sailor Moon: Pretty Guardian Sailor Moon

-In 2003, Toei Company produced a Japanese live-action Sailor Moon television series using the new translated English title of Pretty Guardian Sailor Moon.
+In 2003, Toei Company produced a Japanese live action Sailor Moon television series using the new translated English title of Pretty Guardian Sailor Moon.
 Its 49 episodes were broadcast on Chubu-Nippon Broadcasting from October 4, 2003, to September 25, 2004.
-Pretty Guardian Sailor Moon featured Miyuu Sawai as Usagi Tsukino, Rika Izumi (credited as Chisaki Hama) as Ami Mizuno, Keiko Kitagawa as Rei Hino, Mew Azama as Makoto Kino, Ayaka Komatsu as Minako Aino, Jouji Shibue as Mamoru Chiba, Keiko Han reprising her voice role as Luna from the original anime and Kappei Yamaguchi voicing Artemis.
-The series was an alternate retelling of the Dark Kingdom arc, adding a storyline different from that in the manga and first anime series, with original characters and new plot developments.
+Pretty Guardian Sailor Moon featured Miyuu Sawai as Usagi Tsukino, Rika Izumi (credited as Chisaki Hama) as Ami Mizuno, Keiko Kitagawa as Rei Hino, Mew Azama as Makoto Kino, Ayaka Komatsu as Minako Aino, Jouji Shibue as Mamoru Chiba, Keiko Han reprising her voice role as Luna from the original anime, and Kappei Yamaguchi voicing Artemis.
+The series was an alternate retelling of the Dark Kingdom arc, adding a storyline different from that in the manga and first anime series, with original characters, and new plot developments.
 In addition to the main episodes, two direct-to-video releases appeared after the show ended its television broadcast.
 "Special Act" is set four years after the main storyline ends, and shows the wedding of the two main characters.
 "Act Zero" is a prequel showing the origins of Sailor V and Tuxedo Mask.

 Video games

 The Sailor Moon franchise has spawned several video games across various genres and platforms.
-Most were made by Bandai and its subsidy Angel; others were produced by Banpresto.
-The early games were side-scrolling fighters; later ones were unique puzzle games, or versus fighting games.
+Most were made by Bandai and its subsidiary Angel; others were produced by Banpresto.
+The early games were side-scrolling fighters; later ones were unique puzzle games or versus fighting games.
 Another Story was a turn-based role-playing video game.
-The only Sailor Moon game produced outside Japan, 3VR New Media's The 3D Adventures of Sailor Moon, went on sale in North America in 1997, They were developed in association with DIC Entertainment, which held the rights to the game and the TV series.
+The only Sailor Moon game produced outside Japan, 3VR New Media's The 3D Adventures of Sailor Moon, went on sale in North America in 1997.
+They were developed in association with DIC Entertainment, which held the rights to the game and the TV series.
 A video game called Sailor Moon: La Luna Splende (Sailor Moon: The Moon Shines) was released on March 16, 2011, for the Nintendo DS.

 Tabletop games

-The Dyskami Publishing Company released Sailor Moon Crystal Dice Challenge, created by James Ernest of Cheapass Games and based on the Button Men tabletop game in 2017, and Sailor Moon Crystal Truth or Bluff in 2018.
+The Dyskami Publishing Company released Sailor Moon Crystal Dice Challenge, created by James Ernest of Cheapass Games and based on the Button Men tabletop game, in 2017, and Sailor Moon Crystal Truth or Bluff in 2018.

 Theme park attractions

 A Sailor Moon attraction, Pretty Guardian Sailor Moon: The Miracle 4-D, was announced for Universal Studios Japan.
 It featured Sailor Moon and the Inner Guardians arriving at the theme park, only to discover and stop the Youma's plan from stealing people's energies.
 The attraction ran from March 16 through July 24, 2018.

 The sequel attraction, Pretty Guardian Sailor Moon: The Miracle 4-D: Moon Palace arc, ran from May 31, 2019, to August 25, 2019.
 It featured all 10 Sailor Guardians and Super Sailor Moon.

 In January 2022, a new attraction was announced titled Pretty Guardian Sailor Moon: The Miracle 4-D ~Moon Palace arc~ Deluxe.
-The attraction will feature the same storyline as the last and feature the Sailor Guardians in their princess forms.
-It will run from March 4, 2022, to August 28, 2022.
+The attraction features the same storyline as the last and features the Sailor Guardians in their princess forms.
+It ran from March 4, 2022, to August 28, 2022.